antfitch/website/src/content/cookbook/animation/physics-simulation.md

   }
 }

-/// A draggable card that moves back to [Alignment.center] when it's
+/// A draggable card that moves back to [Alignment.center] when it is
 /// released.
 class DraggableCard extends StatefulWidget {
   const DraggableCard({required this.child, super.key});